-Whether you're traveling through Tuscany or simply in the mood for a day trip from Florence, Lucca tops any traveler's list.
-Traveling the 47.5 miles (76 km) by train takes about 20 minutes longer than driving, but it delivers you inside the city's walls, while driving and parking in the old town is severely restricted.
+Whether you're traveling through Tuscany, or simply in the mood for a day trip from Florence, Lucca is a great city to visit.
+Traveling the 47.5 miles (76 km) by train takes about 20 minutes longer than driving, but it brings you inside the city's walls while driving and parking in the old town is severely restricted.

 Frequent Trains from Firenze Santa Maria Novella to Lucca

 There are hourly trains from Firenze Santa Maria Novella station to Lucca.
-These trains also stop at Firenze Rifredi station as well, located on Via dello Steccuto, in the north of the city, if that's more convenient for you.
-The trip takes about an hour and 15 minutes, and costs about $9.
-There are no reserved seats, and the tickets are good for one ride within two months of purchase.
+These trains also stop at Firenze Rifredi station as well, located in the north of the city on Via dello Steccuto, if that station is more convenient for you.
+The trip takes approximately 1 hour and 15 minutes, and costs about $9.
+There are no reserved seats, and the tickets are valid for one ride within two months of purchase.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Florence to Lucca

 All trains from Florence to Lucca are direct.